texfaq/texfaq.github.io/FAQ-plninltxstar.md

 date: 2014-06-10
 ---

-# Using Plain or primitive commands in LaTeX

 It's well-known that LaTeX commands tend to be more complex, and to run more slowly than, any Plain TeX (or primitive) command that they replace.
 There is therefore great temptation not to use LaTeX